EVNetwork/NEctroverse/README.md

 * make
 * ./evserver

+-- NEctroverse is a forked damon server, and does not requre a shell once iniated.

 Congrats, the server is running on port 9122 of your localhost.
-Login with:
-admin
-password

-To change this, edit config.h

 KNOWN BUGS - Very annoying and need to go:
 * Merge Fleet does not work.
 Splitting does.
 * ... ?

-You can play the official Ectroverse at www.ectroverse.org.
-All help with maintaining the source is appreciated!
+You can play the current Ectroverse at www.ectroverse.org.